 1. Live Chat is the Fastest Way to Support Customers

-Why?
-Well, it’s simple – Because with live chat, they can get help immediately.
+With live chat, customers can get help immediately.
 With live chat customer service, they no longer face long wait times on the phone or having to submit a ticket, hoping that someone will eventually read it and reply.

-Instead, customers can connect with you through a chat window on the site, and get the support they need. right at the time that you want to have an answer.
+Instead, customers can connect with your live chat agent through a chat window on the site, and get the support they need, right at the time that you want to have an answer.

 (And they demand such instant service too.
 Turns out, 1 in 5 customers will stop using a product if a company has responded slowly in an online chat.)